andres-troiano/uplift-modeling/README.md

 ## Overview

-Marketing teams often ask: “How much of our sales lift was really caused by the campaign — and which customers should we target next time?”
+Marketing teams often ask: "How much of our sales lift was really caused by the campaign?", and "Which customers should we target next time?"
 Traditional analytics can only show correlation.
 This project uses causal inference to estimate the incremental impact of a digital advertising campaign, answering:

 * What is the true Average Treatment Effect (ATE) of the campaign?